pitosalas/course/content/topics/value_proposition.md

 Notice that this is an 'internal' statement, never meant to be shown to customers or even investors.

-In this case we have two sentences because there are two distinctive markets.
-This raises very interesting pricing questions.

 ##### Positioning
 * A pithy statement that summarizes the way you want people to think about your product or service.
 * Look at this site for lots and lots of sample positionings: [Beta List](betali.st)